hakobtp/blog/devops/linux/common/3_System_Info_and_Processes.md

 hakob   2123   3.2  1.5 945672 250000 ?
 Sl   10:55   1:30 /usr/bin/code
 hakob   2301   0.0  0.2 512000  35000 pts/0 Ss+ 10:56   0:00 bash
 ```

+- The vertical bar `|` is a pipe, which sends the output of the command on the left (`ps aux`) into the command on the right (`head`).
+- `head` is a command that displays only the ↳first 10 lines of its input by default.
+- If you wanted to show, say, the first 20 lines, you could use: `ps aux | head -n 20`

 Columns to know